fed-col/italian-vocab/README.md

 To start using the tool on your machine, all you need to do is

 1. Clone the repository to your local machine using `git clone https://github.com/fed-col/italian-vocab.git`
-2. Open your terminal and navigate to the directory where the repository is located.
+2. Open your Terminal (or equivalent CLI) and navigate to the directory where the repository is located.
 3. Run the following command to install the required packages: `make install`.
 If you are thrown an error, make sure you have `pip-tools` installed using `make pip-tools`.
-Also check that you have the requiremnt.txt file via running `make reqs`.
+Also check that you have the `requiremnts.txt` file via running `make reqs`.
 > Please note that the `make` command is a UNIX-specific command.
 If you are working on a Windows machine, you may need to install it using a package manager like Chocolatey via the command `choco install make`, or a similar alternative.
 4. Run the following command to start the program: `make run`.